 The front end uses king pins and trunnions and needs regular greasing.
 Check for wear in the king pins and bushes, as well as the steering box and balljoints.
 Inspect the leaf springs for cracks and if the ride height looks wrong or the car isn’t level side-to-side then suspect they have sagged with age.
 The Seven uses rubber links to the shock absorbers and when these fail, the car can feel unstable.

-Not the Seven’s best point.
+Brakes are not the Seven’s strongest attribute.
 On early cars the pedal slowed only the rear wheels and even on the later cars with coupled brakes, stopping quickly requires a heavy pedal effort.
 Various conversions are available with some even using hydraulic brakes but most owners simply try to keep the standard system operating as well as it can.